 Smith’s great grandfather, Motown Records Executive Music Director Maurice King, oversaw projects by legends such as Stevie Wonder, Marvin Gaye and Gladys Knight for a decade.
 Jahshua began his own career as an affiliate of Dramasetters Productions, a stable that crafted beats for iconic Harlem rap crew The Diplomats.
 After Dramasetters dissembled, he continued as a solo emcee under the name JYoung the General.
 Influenced by legends like 2Pac, Nas and AZ, he paired a multi-syllabic flow with lyrics that honored rap’s traditional braggadocio while maintaining a keen awareness and opinion of Detroit and the world around him.
 His introductory “The Megaman Mixtape,” released in 2006, garnered online acclaim and a development deal with Universal Records that he declined to finish his degree at Michigan State University.

-After graduating from Michigan State University and leaving his post as co-host of the campus hip-hop radio show Cultural Vibe, he continued to pay dues.
-Singles such as the female-friendly “She Likes Me” and the uplifting “Black Nationalists” nabbed college and Internet radio spins, and earned placements on top web sites such as HipHopDX.
-He opened for the likes of Wiz Khalifa, eLZhi (of Slum Village) and others, and co-hosted two monthly hip-hop nights in Lansing, Mich.
-Smith also co-founded BLAT!
+After graduating and leaving his post as co-host of campus hip-hop radio show Cultural Vibe, he continued to pay dues.
+Singles such as “She Likes Me” and “Black Nationalists” (which would later appear on his EP “Jahshua 1:6″) nabbed college and Internet radio spins, while he opened for the likes of Wiz Khalifa, eLZhi and others.
+He also co-founded BLAT!
 Pack, a Michigan collective of music professionals that have won various city, state and national competitions since its inception.